TappNetwork/filament-authentication-log/README.md

 ## Using the Resource

-Add this plugin to a panel on `plugins()` method.
+Add this plugin to a panel in the `plugins()` method.
-E.g. in `app/Providers/Filament/AdminPanelProvider.php`:
+E.g., in `app/Providers/Filament/AdminPanelProvider.php`:

 ```php
 use Tapp\FilamentAuthenticationLog\FilamentAuthenticationLogPlugin;